 Instructions

-- Turn cake out onto a rack and cool before serving.
+- Turn the cake out onto a cake rack and allow it to cool completely.

 Notes